About the Condition

 - Iron overload

-- Folic acid – prophylactic oral folic acid supplementation is recommended to avoid substantial folate deficiency.
+- Folic acid – prophylactic oral folic acid supplementation is recommended to prevent folate deficiency.

 - Iron supplementation – if necessary (iron is lost in the urine).

-- Beta blocker – can reduce shear forces in patients with PVL‐related hemolysis reducing blood pressure and heart rate.
+- Beta blocker – can reduce shear forces in patients with paravalvular leak (PVL)‐related hemolysis reducing blood pressure and heart rate.

 - Pentoxifylline – improves blood viscosity and erythrocyte deformability.